 109. French BulldogThe Intelligence of Dogs by Stanley Coren. https://thehydrant.wordpress.com/tag/the-intelligence-of-dogs-by-stanley-coren

 They are smart dogs that want to please, so if you’re doing your role with your Frenchie, they will learn well.

 It is not essential to join obedience school for your Frenchie, but it may make training faster and more efficient.
 Luckily, plenty of self-help books and websites are available that will work fine as long as you spend the time working with your new little Frenchie.

 We at Little French Dog believe in positive reinforcement training.
 But here is an article on the different types of training methods and outcomes for dogs: Dog Training Methods

 Little French Dog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 Where To Start?

-The very first stage would be to set yourself up as an “Alpha” throughout the pet-owner relationship.
-Moreover, French Bulldogs are dogs, and that they must know that you’re the one who is in control.
+The first stage would be setting yourself up as an “Alpha” throughout the pet-owner relationship.
+Moreover, French Bulldogs are dogs, and they must know that you’re the one who is in control.
 Here are a few excellent French Bulldog training suggestions to set yourself up soon as the Alpha.